someengineering/resoto.com/blog/cloud-asset-inventory/index.md

 ![](./img/aws-reinvent-keynote.png)[<span class="badge badge--secondary">AWS re:Invent 2021 - Keynote with Adam Selipsky</span>](https://youtube.com/watch?v=WGA2P_oH5Xc)

 With the emergence of containers and serverless functions, services have only become even more abstract, and the size of the individual deliverables smaller.
-And since cloud providers often match each other's portfolios, these trends apply to [Azure](https://azure.microsoft.com), [Google Cloud Platform (GCP)](https://cloud.google.com), [DigitalOcean](https://digitalocean.com), and others as well.
+And since cloud providers often match each other's portfolios, these trends apply to [Azure](https://azure.microsoft.com), [Google Cloud](https://cloud.google.com), [DigitalOcean](https://digitalocean.com), and others as well.

 ### Infrastructure Fragmentation, a New Type of Technical Debt